anoland/pulumi-provider-example/README.md

 1. Set the following options:
    * Owner: pulumi
    * Repository name: pulumi-provider-boilerplate (replace "provider-boilerplate" with the name of your provider)
-   * Description: Pulumi provider for xyz
+   * Description: Pulumi provider for pulumi-provider-example
    * Repository type: Public
 1. Clone the generated repository.